 - How many shifts?
 Samaritans told us working patterns are at the discretion of the festival branch and involve around the clock working, in three-to-four-hour shifts.

 - How much is the deposit?
 No deposit is currently required.

 - Any other perks?
 Samaritans covers travel costs and provides food to volunteers.

-Or volunteer to check wristbands and get into Glasto plus another festival for £45
+Volunteer to check wristbands and get into Glasto plus another festival for £30